SoftwareBoulevard-2018/Server/README.md

 Method: GET, URL: companies/:companyId, FUNCTION: returns a JSON with the company with that id.

 Method: PUT, URL: companies/:companyId, FUNCTION: receives a body with data of a company and updates the data of the company with the id on the URL.

+### Module 5 - Communication

+Method: GET, URL: /read/:id, FUNCTION: returns a JSON with all the received emails by the user with that id
+Method: PUT, URL: /updateState/:idEmail, FUNCTION: updates the Email with that id
+Method: POST, URL: /send/, FUNCTION: receives a body with data of a just wrote email, and creates it on database
+Method: GET, URL: /sent:id, FUNCTION: returns a JSON with all the sent emails by the user with that id